tethysplatform/tethys/docs/tutorials/getting_started/intermediate.rst

         with open(file_path, 'w') as f:
             f.write(dam_json)

 d.
-Navigate to ``workspaces\app_workspace\dams`` and delete all JSON files now that the model has changed, so that all the files will be consistent.
+Navigate to ``workspaces/app_workspace/dams`` and delete all JSON files now that the model has changed, so that all the files will be consistent.

 e.
 Create several new entries using the updated Add Dam form.